-The literacy program is focused on developing listening, speaking, writing, and reading skills.
-Students expand their knowledge of the writing process and produce writing pieces in a variety of genre including descriptive writing, persuasive writing, reports, research papers, letters, poetry, drama, and fiction.
-They are encouraged to publish their work in various formats.
-The reading program emphasizes comprehension, analysis, and appreciation, and students learn how to write literary essays.
+The literacy program focuses on the development of listening, speaking, writing, and reading skills.
+Students expand their knowledge of the writing process, produce literary pieces in a variety of genre including descriptive writing, persuasive writing, reports, research papers, letters, poetry, drama, and fiction, and are encouraged to publish their work in a wide variety of formats.
+The reading program emphasizes comprehension, analysis, and appreciation for all literary genre.

-The social studies program includes the study of history and geography with a study of the Americas/Western hemisphere in fifth grade, the Eastern hemisphere in sixth grade, early America to the Reconstruction Period in seventh grade, and the Reconstruction Period through modern America in eighth grade.
-Current events are also explored to study civic issues.
+The social studies program includes the study of history and geography.
+The following history is taught in the following grades: in fifth grade, the Americas and the Western Hemisphere the Eastern Hemisphere in sixth grade, Early America to the Reconstruction Period in Grade 7, and the Reconstruction Period through Modern America in eighth grade.
+To study civic issues, current events are also part of the curriculum.

-The science program in the upper grades includes the study of life, earth, and physical sciences in an inquiry-based format.
-Labs are an integral part of the curriculum, and students are actively engaged in the scientific method to explore their world.
+The science program in the upper grades includes the studies of Life Science, the Earth, and the Physical Sciences in an inquiry-based format.
+Labs are an integral part of the curriculum, and students actively engage in scientific methods to explore their world.

-The Spanish curriculum includes the basic program as well as conversational classes.
-Through the grades, students continue to develop speaking and listening skills.
-Cultures of the Spanish speaking world are inter-woven frequently.
-In the upper grades, emphasis also expands in reading, written practice, and vocabulary.
+The Spanish curriculum includes grammatical learning as well as conversational classes.
+Throughout the grades, students continue to develop speaking and listening skills as well as learn about the variety of cultures within the Spanish speaking world.
+In the upper grades, emphasis expands to reading, written practice, and vocabulary.

 A variety of technological applications help students develop their abilities to retrieve, analyze, and present data.
 Students develop competency in MS Word®, PowerPoint®, Excel®, MovieMaker® and Publisher®, and subject-area software.
-Students also make extensive use of the library and Internet sources to conduct research, including web-site evaluation.
+Students also make extensive use of the library and Internet resources to conduct research, including website evaluation.

-The New Jersey Core Curriculum Content Standards also form the structure for our specialists in computer applications, library skills, art, music, and physical education.
+The New Jersey Core Curriculum Content Standards also form the structure for our specialists in the subjects of computer application, library skills, art, music, and physical education.
 Students may also elect to take instrumental music and participate in the band.

-The religion curriculum builds on the strands of the Church, Sacraments, the Trinity, and Morality studies in the earlier grades.
-Students study Holy Scripture and are prepared to become the future leaders of the Church by being given opportunities that require applying knowledge of their Catholic faith.
+The religion curriculum builds on the strands of the Church, sacraments, and the morality studies taught in the earlier grades.
+Students study Holy Scripture and are prepared to become the future leaders of the Church.
 Students also learn to relate their knowledge to current issues of social justice.
-Classes taught by a priest are a regular part of the religion program.
+Classes are taught by the classroom teacher, with some classes taught by a priest as a regular part of the religion program.